opulo-inc/docs/docs/feeders/6-loading-tape/loading-tape.md

 ### Changing Drive Mode

 Pressing and holding both buttons at the same time will make the light flash blue.
-This toggles the feeder from driving tape with long presses, to peeling film.
+This toggles the feeder from driving tape with long presses, to peeling film with long presses.
 Press and hold both buttons again to switch back.

 ![press and hold both buttons, blue light](img/change-modes.gif)